Iskre: 1961-1967

 In January 1964, the band won the first place at the Parada ritma (Parade of Rhythm) festival held at Trade Union Hall.
 On Parada ritma, which was the first rock festival held in Yugoslavia and arguably the first rock festival in a communist country, Iskre performed alongside Safiri, Lutalice, Zlatni Dečaci and Ivanka Pavlović & Valjevski Dečaci.
-Several months later, Iskre held their first solo concert at Ilija M. Kolarac Endowment, and soon after released their official debut EP, with songs "Stalaktit" ("Stalactite", a cover of a Les Aiglons song), "Šeba" ("Sheeba"), "Rock za dobro jutro" ("Good Morning Rock") and "Zvončići" ("Little Bells").
+Several months later, Iskre held their first solo concert, organized by the magazine Duga at Ilija M. Kolarac Endowment, and soon after released their official debut EP, with songs "Stalaktit" (a cover of Les Aiglons song "Stalactite"), "Šeba" (a cover of Johnny and the Hurricanes song "Sheeba"), "Rock za dobro jutro" ("Good Morning Rock", a cover of Johnny and the Hurricanes' version of "Reveille") and "Zvončići" (a cover of "Jingle Bells").
 After the release of the EP, Mirković left the band, and was replaced by a former Siluete and Lutalice member Branko Gluščević.